-If you want to try giving your cat pumpkin seeds, they can be a choking hazard if they aren’t ground down first.
+If you want to try giving your cat pumpkin seeds, keep in mind that they can be a choking hazard if they aren’t ground down first.
 The seeds are inedible if they aren’t cooked.

-If your cat seems to be allergic, you should stop feeding them pumpkin and take them to the vet to determine if the pumpkin is the cause.
+If your cat seems to be allergic, you should stop feeding them pumpkins and take them to the vet to determine if the pumpkin is the cause.